ajongaro/commitspiration/README.md

 3. `cminspo quote` to just get a quote returned to terminal, with attribution
 4. Enjoy.

-If you just want a random inspiration quote without committing, try `cminspo quote`

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>